RIKEN-RCCS/gfarm-v2-tools/file-courier/README.md

   * (Make restartable on failures in archiving and transferring)

 * Implementation
-  * Create an index-file (grouped by 25 GB by the sum of file sizes)
+  * Create an index-file (grouped by 25 GB by the sum of the file sizes)
   * Archive+transfer by looking up the index-file
   * Make an archive once locally (to use rsync)